Richmond, Henrico County, Virginia

 MAJOR J A WESTON

-- Company A Weston Guards: CAPT.
+- Company A Weston Guards (detachments of Baltimore City Guards/ Maryland Guards Battalions): CAPT.
 E R Dorsey

-The company was accepted in Virginia state service at Weston & Williams Store, on Pearl Street, Richmond, Henrico County, Virginia, in the morning on 16 May, 1861, and was mustered in Virginia state service for one year at Richmond, Henrico County, Virginia, by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 17 May, 1861.
-The company was assigned to the 1st Maryland Infantry, Company C (2nd), at Camp of Instruction/ Lee, Hermitage/New Agricultural Society Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad and Broad Street, two and a quarter miles northwest of the Capitol, Captiol Hill, Richmond, Henrico County, Virginia, on 16 June, 1861 (See the 1st Maryland Infantry). - Company B Independent Greys: CAPT.
+The company was accepted in Virginia state service for one year at Weston & Williams Store, 15 Pearl Street, Richmond, Henrico County, Virginia, in the morning on 16 May, 1861, and was mustered in Virginia state service for one year at Richmond, Henrico County, Virginia, by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 17 May, 1861.
+The company was assigned to the 1st Maryland Infantry, Company C (2nd), at Camp of Instruction/ Lee, Hermitage/New Agricultural Society Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad and Broad Street, two and a quarter miles northwest of the Capitol, Captiol Hill, Richmond, Henrico County, Virginia, on 16 June, 1861 (See the 1st Maryland Infantry). - Company B Detachment of Maryland Guards Battalion: CAPT.
 J L Clarke

-The company was accepted in Virginia state service at Weston & Williams Store, on Pearl Street, Richmond, Henrico County, Virginia, on 23 May, 1861, and was mustered in Virginia state service by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 24 May, 1861.
+The company was accepted in Virginia state service for one year at Weston & Williams Store, 15 Pearl Street, Richmond, Henrico County, Virginia, on 23 May, 1861, and was mustered in Virginia state service for one year by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 24 May, 1861.
 The company was assigned to the 21st Virginia Infantry, Company B, at Richmond, Henrico County, Virginia, on 1 July, 1861, and was mustered out at Front Royal, Warren County, Virginia, on 23 May, 1862. - Company C: CAPT.
 M S Robertson

-The company was accepted in Virginia state service at Weston & Williams Store, on Pearl Street, Richmond, Henrico County, Virginia, on 12 June, 1861, and was mustered in Virginia state service for one year at Richmond, Henrico County, Virginia, by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 15 June, 1861.
-The company was assigned to the 1st Maryland Infantry, Company I, at Fairfax Courthouse, Fairfax County, Virginia, on 21 August, 1861 (See the 1st Maryland Infantry). - Company D Maryland Guards: CAPT.
+The company was accepted in Virginia state service for one year at Weston & Williams Store, 15 Pearl Street, Richmond, Henrico County, Virginia, on 12 June, 1861, and was mustered in Virginia state service for one year at Richmond, Henrico County, Virginia, by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 15 June, 1861.
+The company was assigned to the 1st Maryland Infantry, Company I, at Fairfax Courthouse, Fairfax County, Virginia, on 21 August, 1861 (See the 1st Maryland Infantry). - Company D Detachment of Maryland Guards Battalion: CAPT.
 W H Murray

-The company was accepted in Virginia state service at Weston & Williams Store, on Pearl Street, Richmond, Henrico County, Virginia, on 12 June, 1861, and was mustered in Virginia state service at Richmond, Henrico County, Virginia, by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 18 June, 1861.
+The company was accepted in Virginia state service for one year at Weston & Williams Store, 15 Pearl Street, Richmond, Henrico County, Virginia, on 12 June, 1861, and was mustered in Virginia state service for one year at Richmond, Henrico County, Virginia, by Colonel & Inspector General J B Baldwin, Virginia Volunteers, on 18 June, 1861.
 The company was assigned to the 1st Maryland Infantry, Company H (2nd), at Camp of Instruction/ Lee, Hermitage/New Agricultural Society Fairgrounds, between the Richmond, Fredericksburg & Potomac Railroad and Broad Street, two and a quarter miles northwest of the Capitol, Captiol Hill, Richmond, Henrico County, Virginia, on 16 June, 1861 (See the 1st Maryland Infantry).

 Sources